nuagenetworks/nuage-ospdirector/Documentation/6.0.2/README.rst

     * node-info.yaml has information specifying the count and flavor for the Controller and Compute nodes.
     * nova-nuage-config.yaml has the Nuage-specific Compute parameter values.

-For AVRS, also include following role and environment files.
+For AVRS, also include the following role and environment files.

-    For single role deployment:
+    For a single role deployment:

         * compute-avrs-role.yaml
         * compute-avrs-environment.yaml

-    For multi-role deployment:
+    For a multi-role deployment:

         * compute-avrs-multirole.yaml
         * compute-avrs-multirole-environment.yaml